Kalbra/discord-connector/README.md

 # Discord Connector
-Adobe CC extension to add discord rich press to discord by using adobe CEP.
+Adobe CC extension to add Discord rich press to Discord by using Adobe CEP.

 ## Supported app